funkchaser/rich/README.md

 pip install --user rhinoinside
 ```

+## Contents
+The `src` folder contains:
+* a module with helper functions `util.py`
+* three demos/examples (_addition_, _delay_, _inputs_) consisting of a python file (to be run in cpython, e.g. in terminal, VSCode or another IDE) and a corresponding Grasshopper file (does not have to be open).
+Additionally,  `inputs_rhinoscript.py` shows an alternative way of interacting with a Grasshopper file from RhinoPythonEditor.

 ## Features & Comments
 * Finds components and inputs by nickname, in a Grasshopper file given by the path.